rremple/intervalidus/readme.md

 - `applyDiffActions` / `syncWith`
 - `compress` / `compressAll`

-## Extending
+## Using and Extending

 There is nothing remarkable about `LocalDate` here.
 It is an example of something called a "discrete value" upon which a "discrete domain" can be defined.
-Discrete values are finite with min/max values, they have an ordering, and methods to finding successors/predecessors for each value.
+Discrete values are finite with min/max values, they have an ordering, and they have methods for finding successors/predecessors.
 It is the "discrete domain" that is used to define "discrete intervals".
 A discrete value is a type class, and there are implementations given for the following types:

 - `Int`